tnustrings/ct/readme.md

    print("in boz")
 ``

-if there's a loop or so, and we'd like the next unnamed chunk to be inside of the loop we can specify where it should be put with ``.``:
+if there's a loop or so, and you'd like the next unnamed chunk to be inside of the loop you can specify where it should be put with ``.``:

 `` #py
    for i = 0; i < n; i++ {